nguyenhmtriet/nodejs-typescript-sass/README.md

 ### Run app `yarn serve`

-If it meet your demands.
+If it meets your demands.
 Please leave a :star:GitHub Star:star: on this repo.
 Thank you :pray:

 ## Demo